ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 - [Proxmox Virtual Environment 7.2 released](https://www.proxmox.com/en/news/press-releases/proxmox-virtual-environment-7-2-available)
 - [Proxmox Virtual Environment 7.1 released](https://www.proxmox.com/en/news/press-releases/proxmox-virtual-environment-7-1-released)

-Since these are minor version updates part of the same major 7.x family, updating this Proxmox VE 7.0 system will be quite straigthforward.
+Since these are minor version updates part of the same major 7.x family, updating this Proxmox VE 7.0 system will be quite straightforward.

 > **NOTE**
 > You might think at this point why I didn't follow my own advice and updated frequently this Proxmox VE system, and all the other software running in it.
 Think that writing this collection of guides has taken a long time, and I needed to keep the same versions till the end to ensure coherence among the guides.
 To give you some perspective, know that I started an early version of this guide series with a Proxmox VE **6.x**.
 So yeah, quite a bit of time.